How I Made Life Safer

-7. Provided Police Chief, Prosecutor, and Attorney General with more than 200 signatures on a petition for agencies to request funding for services for the most vulnerable crime victims, (2) request funding for services for trauma-informed courts and prosecutors, and to grant survivors of hate crimes and stalking the same protections available to survivors of domestic/family violence, protections that were aubsequently requested on page 29 of a report and for which funding was available through the USDOJ and specifically included in the RFP here but omitted from the plan.
+7. Provided Police Chief, Prosecutor, and Attorney General with more than 200 signatures on a petition for agencies to request funding for services for the most vulnerable crime victims, (2) request funding for services for trauma-informed courts and prosecutors, and to grant survivors of hate crimes and stalking the same protections available to survivors of domestic/family violence, protections that were aubsequently requested on page 29 of a report and for which funding was available through the USDOJ and specifically included in the RFP but omitted from the plan.

 H. Requested a decompression chamber for the big Hawaiian island to prevent brain damage and amputation and as first-aid for diving and geothermal accidents, to cure and prevent the bends, non-healing wounds, diabetic foot ulcers, carbon monoxide poisoning, severe acute ischemia, gas gangrene, intracranial abcess, osteoradionecrosis, recalcitrant osteomyelitis, osteonecrosis and more at a facility planned by PCMC .
 Read Med Gas Res.
 2016 Apr-Jun; 6(2): 102-110.